OpenAPITools/openapi-generator/samples/client/petstore/perl/docs/UserApi.md

 my $api_instance = WWW::SwaggerClient::UserApi->new(
 );

-my $username = 'username_example'; # string | The name that needs to be fetched.
+my $username = "username_example"; # string | The name that needs to be fetched.
 Use user1 for testing.

 eval {
     my $result = $api_instance->get_user_by_name(username => $username);